machingclee/2020-11-11-deep-learning-study/README.md

 ---

 ### 2020-12-16-sliding-window
 This is a very simple objection detection algorithm using ResNet trained on imagenet.
-The algorithm is too slow to be end to serve as an end-to-end object detector, study purpose:
+The algorithm is too slow to serve as an end-to-end object detector, study purpose:

 <img src="https://github.com/machingclee/deep-learning-study/blob/main/2020-12-16-sliding-window/output_1.png" width=450>